 Our patients often confess to not feeling like their old selves anymore, and are desperate to feel ‘normal’ again.
 Testosterone Replacement Therapy (TRT) isn’t about making you super-human, it’s about restoring you to your former self.
 It’s about giving you the ability to take that leap over the invisible barrier that exists when your testosterone level is low.

-Our gold standard treatment is Testosterone Enanthate and Human Chorionic Gonadotropin (HCG).
+Our Gold Standard treatment is Testosterone Cypionate/Enanthate and Human Chorionic Gonadotropin (HCG).
 The single short-acting ester attached to the testosterone makes controlling both testosterone and oestradiol levels easy as there is a linear increase with an increase in dose.
 We do not use Sustanon, a blend of four esters, as the inevitable peaks and troughs often mean an aromatase inhibitor is needed to control oestrogen.
 Why complicate matters with artificial chemicals that can have a negative impact?
 Surely, it’s better to finely titrate your levels according to your genetics and physiology?

-HCG is a fundamental component to restoring hormonal balance, it perfectly mimics Lutenising Hormone (LH).
+Human Chorionic Gonadotropin is a fundamental component to restoring hormonal balance, it perfectly mimics Lutenising Hormone (LH).
 Not only is it important for retaining fertility and testicular size, there are LH receptors in the brain that convey a qualitative improvement compared to testosterone only TRT protocols.
 HCG also up-regulates other hormones in the cascade down from Pregnenolone.
-Ignore it at your peril, anybody claiming that HCG is not important in TRT displays a fundamental lack of understanding in hormone optimisation and restoring hormonal balance within the body.
+Ignore it at your peril, anybody claiming that HCG is not important in Testosterone Replacement Therapy displays a fundamental lack of understanding in hormone optimisation and restoring hormonal balance within the body.

-Optimising your testosterone level with TRT isn’t about chasing numbers, its actually about you and how you feel, rather than a quantitive number.
-We will work with you to help you find that perfect TRT protocol.
+Optimising your testosterone level at our TRT clinic isn’t about chasing numbers, its actually about you and how you feel, rather than a quantitive number.
+Dr Stevens, our specialist TRT doctor, will work with you to help you find that perfect TRT protocol for your individual needs.
 It’s about relinquishing a little control in order to gain it back, it’s about placing your trust in your TRT Doctor.
-Let us be the doctor and you be the patient.
-We want TRT to be routine, we don’t want it to consume you because it really doesn’t need to.
+Let us be the TRT doctor and you be the patient.
+We want Testosterone Replacement Therapy to be routine, we don’t want it to consume you because it really doesn’t need to.
 We want you to get on with living your life!

 Let us help you be you again…